nick10811/webhook-recevier/README.md

   > The output will be generated in the `./out/report` directory.
 Open `index.html` to view the report.

 ## Deployment
+The project is designed to be deployed on AWS Lambda.
+The deployment process involves building the project, archiving the project, and uploading the archive to the Lambda function.

 ### Archiving
 - Run `npm run build` to build the project.
   > The output will be generated in the `./build` directory.